UNO: Unlearning via Orthogonalization in Generative models: Results

 \subsection{CelebA}

-We use an $8.7$M-parameter VAE with a $512$-dimensional latent space, trained for $200$ epochs on $202,599$ $64 \times 64$ images, downsampled from the original $178 \times 178$ resolution, as our original model.
+We use an $8.7$M-parameter VAE with a $512$-dimensional latent space, trained for $200$ epochs on $202,599$ images at $64 \times 64$ resolution, downsampled from the original $178 \times 178$ resolution, as our original model.
 We attempt to unlearn "male" faces by running the algorithms for $659$ training steps with a mini-batch size of $128$, and a learning rate of $10^{-3}$.
 Approximately $29\%$ of the faces generated by the original model are male.
-Figure~\ref{fig:celeba-transform} shows samples generated before and after unlearning with UNO, using the same noise samples.
+Figure~\ref{fig:celeba-transform} shows samples generated before and after unlearning with UNO, using the same noise samples in the decoder.
 We observe that male faces are successfully converted into female faces, and that feminine features are enhanced after unlearning, even when the originally generated face was already female.
 The original image remains nearly unchanged if it contains few or no male-specific features; see, for example, the last pair from the left in Figure~\ref{fig:celeba-transform}.
 One notable effect of unlearning male-specific features is that the transformed images exhibit broader smiles.
-This is due to the sociological phenomenon wherein women tend to smile more in photographs~\cite{wondergem2012gender}.
-For examples of these effects, see a larger collection of before/after unlearning pairs in Appendix~\ref{app:celeba-more}.
+This is due to the sociological phenomenon wherein women tend to smile more than men in photographs~\citep{wondergem2012gender}.
+Furthermore, we detect an increase of eye make-up in images of females after unlearning.
+For more examples of these effects, see a larger collection of before/after unlearning pairs in Appendix~\ref{app:celeba-more}, where we also show an example of unlearning eyeglasses.

-Figure~\ref{fig:celeba} and Table~\ref{tab:res} show that UNO-S again achieves the fastest time to unlearn, followed by UNO.
-Even after spending $\sim200$ times more execution time than the time to unlearn with UNO, gradient surgery is unable to achieve the desired $\le2\%$ male faces in the generated images.
-After the $659$ allotted training steps gradient surgery is only able to reach $\sim4\%$ male faces (see Figure~\ref{fig:celeba}, middle panel).
+Table~\ref{tab:res} shows that UNO-S again achieves the fastest time to unlearn, followed by UNO.
+Even after spending $\sim20$ times more execution time than the time to unlearn with UNO, gradient surgery is unable to achieve the desired $\le2\%$ male faces in the generated images.
+After the $659$ allotted training steps gradient surgery is only able to reach $\sim4\%$ male faces.
 All three algorithms result in similar values of FID, and the quality of the generated images is perceptually indistinguishable from the originally generated images, as seen in Figure~\ref{fig:celeba-transform}.